Don’t Be Afraid of mRNA Vaccines

 RNA is chemically and enzymatically unstable making it short-lived, something I've explained in the past.
 The explanation involves a fundamental process in organic chemistry called "neighboring group participation" arising from the presence of a hydroxyl group in the 2' position of the ribose ring of RNA.
 By contrast, the "D" in DNA stands for deoxy (lack of oxygen) in this position.

 The mRNA in COVID-19 vaccines is so fragile that it must be packaged inside lipid nanoparticles.
 These lipid particles protect the mRNA, allowing it to reach and enter cells, where it lasts long enough to produce viral spike proteins that stimulate the immune system to recognize and fight the virus.
 The rapid mutation of the virus’s spike protein—something not fully anticipated when the first vaccines were developed—has reduced vaccine effectiveness over time.
-As a result, updated vaccines targeting newer variants are now provided annually.
+As a result, updated vaccines targeting newer variants are now provided periodically.

 • Persistence of viral mRNA